earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

 ## Step 9: Add a Failed Test

-When implementing the test, there are times that your test will fail due to the wrong setup in the test.
-Let's create a failed test to demonstrate this scenario and see how we can fix the failed test.
+When implementing the test, there are times when your tests may fail.
+Let's take an example to demonstrate this scenario and see how we can fix a failing test.

 You will add another test function `test_create_a_new_repository` inside the test file named `test_github_api.py`.
 Inside the test function, you will make a request to the GitHub API to create a new repository in GitHub, and check whether the returned status of the API is 201 or not.
 The status code number 201 indicates that a new repository is created successfully.
 You can refer to [Mozilla HTTP response status code reference page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/201) for a detailed explanation.